 Friends of the St. Clair River is Michigan's Thumb Coast largest environmental non-profit showing 40 miles of love to the St. Clair River Watershed since 2007.

 Our mission is to protect and restore the St. Clair River watershed through community education, environmental monitoring, hands-on stewardship and advocacy.
 Together with our partners we implement a variety of initiatives including water and land stewardship, water quality monitoring, river cleanups, advocate for healthy water, lead research-based ecosystem management, and promote responsible water-based recreation.

 St. Clair County contains some of the most limited, valuable fresh water on earth and we are here to restore, protect and enhance the future of our waterways.
 St. Clair County’s waters are a big part of what is known as the “Blue Water Area” which got its name from the St. Clair River; a river of incredible sapphire colors.

-Introducing families to our precious water resources is our business.
-Through education, monitoring, and restoration activities we are committed to helping families enjoy a day together in the great outdoors.
-We hope that this love of nature creates a lifetime of memories and stewards that will one day advocate for clean water too.
+Introducing families to our valuable natural resources is our business.
+Through education, monitoring, and restoration we are committed to helping families learn, explore and enjoy all that the Blue Water Area has to offer.
+We hope that this love of nature creates a lifetime of memories and stewards that will one day advocate for healthy rivers, clean water, and green spaces.